top of page

 Bovilla Lake from Gamti Mountain

-View of Bovilla Lake on a sunny day, with turquoise water and mountains surrounding it
+View of Bovilla Lake in Albania on a sunny day, with turquoise water and mountains surrounding it

 It really is this green